 Cost-Benefit Analysis: Minimize harm and maximize benefits of research.

-The document “Your Rights in Research provides an information sheet for people taking part in forced migration research.
+The document “Your Rights in Research" (see document in different languages below) provides an information sheet for people taking part in forced migration research.
 It discusses what voluntary, informed consent is, their right to privacy and confidentiality, and the researcher’s obligation to do no harm.

 The Canadian Council for Refugees worked with others to develop ethical guidelines for research with people in situations of forced migration.
 The guidelines include a checklist for organizations who are approached by researchers, to help evaluate whether the research will be conducted ethically, and taking into consideration the particular vulnerabilities of people who have been forcibly displaced.